pienvangastel/tm10007_ml_group3/README.md

 *Authors: Pien van Gastel (5389879), Koen Kwakkenbos (4858956), Hilde van der Pol (4663209), Fenna van der Zijden (4484665)*

-This repository contains the code and ata accompanying our TM10007 report
+This repository contains the code and data accompanying our TM10007 report

 > Diagnosis of abnormalities in an 12-lead ECG.